Ambient-Impact/Elite-Dangerous-bindings/readme.md

 The ship and SRV controls are almost entirely keyboard with the mouse just for headlook and camera.
 The on foot controls are optimized for [my 20-year plus experience with first-person shooters](https://www.youtube.com/watch?v=a1vCPftpeq0).

+Note that I play Odyssey exclusively now so while I try to keep the Horizons controls in sync with any changes from Odyssey, this is not guaranteed.

 o7

 # Installation